Gross Value Added and Gross Domestic Product

 Headline GVA results

-• The local economy’s workplace GVA, in chained volume measures, increased by 8.3 per cent in ‘real’ terms from 2020 to 2021, which is higher than the overall UK increase of 7.8 per cent
+• The local economy’s workplace GVA, in chained volume measures, increased by 2.9 per cent in ‘real’ terms from 2021 to 2022, which was lower than the UK increase (4.1 per cent)

-• Between 2020 and 2021, NI experienced the 6th largest increase in all of the UK’s 12 ITL 1 regions.
-The North West experienced the largest increase at 9.2%.
+• Between 2021 and 2022, all ITL (International Travel) 1 regions experienced an increase in GVA.
+NI experienced the second smallest increase of the UK’s 12 ITL 1 regions.
+North East experienced the largest increase at 5.0%.

 Headline GDP results

-• Between 2020 and 2021, all ITL 1 regions experienced an increase in annual GDP.
-Northern Ireland experienced the 7th largest increase of the 12 UK ITL 1 regions.
-The North West experienced the largest increase in real GDP at 9.9%.
-Meanwhile, Scotland had the lowest annual increase in real GDP over the period at 7.5%.
+• Between 2021 and 2022, all ITL (International Territorial) 1 regions experienced an increase in annual GDP, continuing the economic recovery following the coronavirus pandemic.
+Northern Ireland experienced the third smallest growth of the 12 UK ITL 1 regions.
+Of the ITL regions, London experienced the largest increase in real GDP at 4.9%.
+Meanwhile, East Midlands had the lowest annual increase in real GDP over the period at 1.8%.

 Current publication and tables